jonwestfall/uncle-jons-bank/README.md

 ## 👨‍👧 Philosophy

 Uncle Jon’s Bank is more than a toy.
 It’s a tool to **build good money habits** before real money is at stake.
 Kids learn by **doing**, with structure, love, and maybe a penalty APR or two when needed.
+And unlike commercial products, it teaches to **save** not to **spend**.

 ---